-When most people think of career options within the food industry, they tend to think of service jobs, management, owning a restaurant, or becoming a chef.
+Now, when most people think of career options within the food industry, they tend to think of the usual: service jobs, management, owning a restaurant, or becoming a chef.
 These are all viable career options, and there will always be work in the food industry.
-But owning a restaurant can be risky, and working in service is not for everyone, either as management or as a cook.
+But owning a restaurant can be risky; and working in service is not for everyone, either as management or as a cook.

-These interesting majors offer a path for those who love food but also love science.
+On the other hand, food sciences majors majors offer a path for those who love food, but also love to practice the broader discipline of science.
 People who earn degrees in these majors can explore a wide variety of interesting career options upon graduation that go beyond the status quo of food industry jobs.

 What is it: Offered by the Department of Horticultural Science, this major focuses on the science and business of citrus fruits.
 With a citrus grove on campus and internships for all students, this Bachelor of Science degree offers hands on experience in the field.
 Students are required to take classes such as Soil Science and Citrus Grove Management.
 A minor in Horticultural Science is also available to those majoring in Citrus.